OctopusDeploy/docs/docs/infrastructure/deployment-targets/dynamic-infrastructure/aws-accounts.md

 ---
-title: Create AWS Account Command
+title: Create AWS account command
 description: New-OctopusAwsAccount allows you to create an AWS account in Octopus from within a running deployment
 position: 10
 ---

-## AWS Account
+## AWS account
 Command: **_New-OctopusAwsAccount_**

 _**New-OctopusAwsAccount** allows you to create an AWS account in Octopus from within a running deployment_